brendanzab/language-garden/elab-stlc-unification-recovery/README.md

 recovering from errors encountered during type checking.
 This is important for allowing programmers to fix multiple errors before re-checking their program.

-To implement error recovery we add `Reported_error` sentinels to types and terms in our core language.
-These are inserted whenever we run into elaboration errors, allowing us to continue elaborating other terms.
+Rather than throwing exceptions (as has been done in previous projects) we instead update a list of errors in the elaboration context, returning error sentinels as stand-ins for types and terms as required.

 <!-- $MDX file=examples/readme.txt -->
 ```